Erik Johnson: Buffalo Sabres (2023–2024)

+Philadelphia Flyers (2024–2025)

+On March 8, 2024, with the struggling Sabres out of playoff contention, Johnson was traded to the Philadelphia Flyers in exchange for a 2024 fourth-round pick.
+The Flyers, who were in the midst of a surprising season where they had exceeded general public expectations, were in the midst of a push for the playoffs, while also dealing with several injuries to their defence at the time of the trade.
+Ultimately, the Flyers would miss the postseason by five points.

+On July 1, after testing the market on the opening day of free agency, Johnson opted to return to the Flyers on a one-year, $1 million contract.
+Johnson subsequently played his 1,000th NHL game on November 16, becoming just the 25th United States-born defenseman to achieve the milestone, and also just the 403rd player in NHL history and 16th Flyer to reach the mark.

+Return to Colorado and retirement (2025)

+On March 7, 2025, at the NHL trade deadline, Johnson was traded back to the Colorado Avalanche in exchange for Givani Smith.

+Entering the 2025–26 season, Johnson reportedly had several professional tryout offers from teams other than Colorado; however, he instead opted to announce his retirement from hockey on October 1, 2025.

 International play

 As a product of the US NTDP, Johnson first made his international debut for the United States at the 2005 World U17 Hockey Challenge.
 In the same year, he captured a gold medal as a 17-year-old at the 2005 World Under-18 Championships.
 Johnson scored ten points in six games the 2006 World Under-18 championships to help the U.S. retain the gold medal, and was selected as the Bob Johnson Award winner as the Best American player in international competition.

 Johnson was a member of the U.S. junior team that won a bronze medal in the 2007 World Junior Ice Hockey Championships.
 He was named to the tournament's All-Star Team and was named the tournament's Best Defenseman.
 Johnson finished the tournament with four goals and six assists for ten points, becoming the first defenseman to lead the tournament in scoring.

 Representing the senior U.S. team at the 2010 Winter Olympics in Vancouver, Johnson received a silver medal after losing in overtime to Canada in the final.

-Johnson was chosen to participate in the 2016 World Cup of Hockey for Team USA.
+Johnson was chosen to participate in the 2016 World Cup of Hockey for United States team.

 Personal life

-Johnson's uncle is Sean Duffy, a Republican politician and former U.S. Representative for Wisconsin's 7th district.
+Johnson's uncle is Sean Duffy, the United States Secretary of Transportation, a Republican politician, and a former U.S. Representative for Wisconsin's 7th Congressional district.

 In addition to his accomplished career as an NHL defenseman, Johnson is a proprietor and commercial racehorse breeder for ERJ Racing, LLC.
-He refers to his hobby as "my outlet away from hockey and my passion."
+He refers to his racing business as "my outlet away from hockey and my passion."

 One of his racehorses, Landeskog, is named after his teammate Gabriel Landeskog.